By Vernon Roderick, Last updated: July 16, 2020

 Then there’s the last option, which is far easier to do since it doesn’t require you to regularly do it, unlike the first two options.

 When we say use something else besides Apple Mail, it means you need to ditch the Mail app.
-In short, you’ll need to know how to delete Mail app on Mac.
+In short, you’ll need to know how to delete Mac Mail app.

 As previously said, deleting a default app, in this case is the Mail app, might cause the system to malfunction.